Back to All Events

 • Emerald Park 1400 Lake Drive Eugene, OR, 97404 United States (map)

-When we do finally get a clear star party night, the party will be held at a new location: Emerald Park on Lake Drive, off River Road in Eugene.
+Weather permitting, the party will be held at a new location: Emerald Park on Lake Drive, off River Road in Eugene.
 Look for us in the big open area on the west side of the park, probably close to the south end.
-This will be our first time, so we’re not sure yet where the best viewing will be.
-Come join us for an exciting new adventure in astronomy outreach!
+This will be our first time there, so we’re not sure yet where the best viewing will be.
+Look for the cluster of telescopes and join us for an exciting new adventure in astronomy outreach!

 Star parties start at 6:00 p.m or dusk, whichever is later. and run until we run out of guests, tire out, or dew up.